 Sport England Community Emergency Fund

 This new fund aims to help community sport and physical activity organisations who are experiencing short term financial hardship or the ceasing of operations due to the ongoing COVID-19 crisis.
+This fund is currently paused for new applications.
 Find out more here.

 Statutory Sick Pay Rebate